rolling-panda-san/notebooks/README.md

 The purpose is to reproduce what are presented in the papers, update the results on a regular basis and potentially add further experiments.
 Notebooks are automatically pushed to github.

+** Throughout the notebooks, an internal library called `vivace` is used to facilitate the data management and quantitative analysis.
+This library will remain private as it's proprietary. **

 ## What are the contents?

 Currently, it maintains the following trading strategies